Twin Cities 400: Service history

 A test run was made on December 30, 1934, but the regular train started on January 2, 1935.
 Time dubbed the 400, "the fastest train scheduled on the American Continent, fastest in all the world on a stretch over 200 mi."
 While the 400 implied "400 miles in 400 minutes", Chicago to St. Paul was 408.6 mi in 420 minutes (7 hours), with the station stop at St. Paul and the last leg to Minneapolis taking another 30 minutes.
 The 400s had priority over all other trains; the employee timetable specified that "Freight trains, transfer trains, and switch engines must clear the schedules of Nos.
 400 and 401 [by] fifteen (15) minutes."
 Other 400 trains would receive similar instructions in later years, and the rule remained in effect for most of the Twin Cities 400s existence.

 On the first day the train reached 91 mph.
 On April 28 the schedule was shortened by 30 minutes to reach the mile-a-minute pace the line promised, and matching the 6½-hour pace of the newly introduced Milwaukee Road Hiawatha and the Burlington's Twin Cities Zephyr.
 This included a 75-minute schedule between Chicago and Milwaukee, averaging 68 mph there and 63 mph overall.
 One day in late 1935 the 400 needed to make up time and reached 108 mph.
 Later, streamlined diesel trains were said to reach 112 mph.

 C&NW renamed the first 400 to Twin Cities 400 in late 1941 as the C&NW prepared to rename almost all of its passenger trains as part of the 400 fleet, including the Flambeau 400, Minnesota 400, Peninsula 400, Shoreland 400, Valley 400 and the later Kate Shelley 400.

 From 1950 to 1955 the train ran its shortest schedule, 6¼ hours between St. Paul and Chicago, an average of over 65 mph.
 In 1952 the railroad installed automatic train stop along the eastern half of the route from Chicago to Wyeville due to regulations from the Interstate Commerce Commission.
 This allowed the train to run at 95 to 100 mph there, although the western part of the line did not get upgrades and was limited to 79 mph.
 The pace reverted to a 6½-hour schedule in 1955 and in 1960 to the 7-hour pace established in 1935.
 C&NW ceased running the Twin Cities 400 in 1963 and all intercity passenger service on C&NW ended with the formation of Amtrak in 1971.
-Today the only Twin Cities to Chicago train is the Amtrak Empire Builder, which takes more than eight hours on the former Milwaukee Road, now Canadian Pacific.
+Today, the Twin Cities to Chicago route is served by the Amtrak Borealis, which takes about seven hours.
+The route is also covered by the Seattle/Portland-to-Chicago Empire Builder.
+Both trains run on the former Milwaukee Road, now Canadian Pacific.